 In addition, it is equally important for you to drink a lot of water and hydrate yourself during the trek.
 The Everest Base Camp solo trek itinerary should include an acclimatization day to aid your body in adapting to the changing altitude.

 Furthermore, you should be aware of the early symptoms of altitude sickness.
 The early signs of altitude sickness include nausea, fatigue, headache, confusion, and fever.

 Do you need to book tea houses prior to your arrival?

-Therefore, if you are traveling during the peak season make sure you arrange the accommodation prior to your arrival.
-On the other hand, as a solo traveler, you won’t give many difficulties to find a space for one person at the teahouses.
+Therefore, if you are travelling during the peak season make sure you arrange the accommodation prior to your arrival.
+On the other hand, as a solo traveller, you won’t give many difficulties to find a space for one person at the teahouses.